FatimaZohra1724/html-capstone-project-ZohraeSkin/README.md

 ## 📌 Features

 - Beautiful and modern homepage for a skincare brand
-- Responsive layout for mobile and desktop
 - Smooth navigation across sections
-- Sections include: Hero Banner, About, Products, Testimonials, Contact, and Footer
+- Sections include: About, Products, Contact, and Footer
 - Clean HTML structure and semantic elements

 ## 🧑‍💻 Technologies Used